 An amount paid as a modified penalty is, subject to section 40C(2), to be dealt with as if it were a penalty imposed by a court as a penalty for an offence.

+Note for this section:

-Note: This section does not appear in the Commonwealth Act.
+This section does not appear in the Commonwealth Act.

 40F.
 Production of identity card